johko/computer-vision-course/chapters/en/Unit 1 - Fundamentals/feature_extraction/feature_description.md

 ## Some Techniques used in Feature Descriptors

  ### SIFT :
-  It stands for scale invariant feature transform.
-It is widely used algorithm in computer vision and image processing for detecting and describing local features in images.
+  It stands for Scale Invariant Feature Transform.
+It is a widely used algorithm in computer vision and image processing for detecting and describing local features in images.

 The working of SIFT is given below:
 1. **Scale Space Extrema detection:** It starts by detecting potential interest points in an image across multiple scales.
 It looks for locations in the image where the difference of Gaussian function reaches a maximum or minimum over space and scale.
 These keypoint locations are considered stable under various scale changes.